Mapokes/reddit-lurker/README.md

 # Reddit Lurker

 Just for lurking reddit.
-Still some tasks from my todo list to add later on.
+Still some tasks from my todo list to add later on...
 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Table of contents